flexible-atomic-code/fac/README.md

 programs is identical, and is very similar to the Python syntax, except for the missing of flow controls.

-For more details, please read the [manual](doc/manual.pdf), and be sure to read the FAQ section of the manual.

 ### Manual

-Manual for FAC can be found in [our release-pdf branch](https://github.com/flexible-atomic-code/fac/blob/release-pdf/manual.pdf).
+For more details, please read the [manual](https://github.com/flexible-atomic-code/fac/blob/release-pdf/manual.pdf), including the FAQ section of it.

 # Contents of FAC